onap/integration/docs/docs_vFW_CNF_CDS.rst

     curl -X POST -u ccsdkapps:ccsdkapps -F cba=@my_cba.zip -F uat=@input_uat.yaml http://<kube-node>:30499/api/v1/uat/spy

-where my_cba.zip is the original cba model and input_uat.yml is following in this use case:
+where my_cba.zip is the cba model of this use case and input_uat.yml is following in this use case:

 ::